home-assistant/addons/deconz/README.md

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]

-## About

-You can use this add-on to check whether your configuration files are valid against the new version of Home Assistant before you actually update your Home Assistant installation.
-This add-on will help you avoid errors due to breaking changes, resulting in a smooth update.

 ## Installation

 The installation of this add-on is straightforward and easy to do.